jamieqianhui/jamieqianhui.github.io/_posts/2019-07-07-Text-Processing-Python.markdown

 The output will look like this:
 ![littleprince_freqdist]({{ '/assets/littleprince_freqdist.png' | relative_url }})

-Another helpful visualization tool would be the `wordcloud` package which helps to create word clouds, with sizes proportional to their frequency in the text.
+Another helpful visualization tool would be the `wordcloud` package which helps to create word clouds with sizes proportional to their frequency in the text.

 ```python
 from wordcloud import WordCloud